• Skip to primary navigation

 1. Dry roast the spices one by one until aromatic in a dry skillet on low heat.

-Roasting makes the fragrance and flavour of the spices more intense.
+Roasting makes the fragrance and flavor of the spices more intense.
 So, don't skip this.
-It will also help spices stay fresh for a longer time as it will dry out any moisture present in the spices.
+It will also help spices stay fresh for a long as it will dry out any moisture present in the spices.

 2. Once all the spices turn brownish, allow them to cool to room temperature.